Connect with others who understand.

 • Bright lights

-• Loud noises (when exposed for a long time)
+• Loud noises (especially if they last a long time)

 • Dehydration

-Idiopathic intracranial hypertension can also cause pulsatile tinnitus — a thumping or whooshing sound caused by blood pressure changes in the ear — that is usually one-sided.
-The combination of pulsatile tinnitus and head pressure may feel like blood is rushing to your head when you lie down.
+Idiopathic intracranial hypertension can also lead to pulsatile tinnitus, which leads to a thumping or whooshing sound (usually on one side) caused by blood pressure changes.
+The combination of pulsatile tinnitus and pressure from headaches may feel like all the blood is rushing to your head when you lie down.

 Increased pressure on the nerves of the eye can cause double vision, another important symptom of idiopathic intracranial hypertension.
-Treating the condition is important to improve symptoms and prevent vision loss.
-If you are experiencing symptoms of idiopathic intracranial hypertension, seek immediate medical care.
+Early treatment can help improve symptoms and prevent vision loss.
+If you are experiencing symptoms of idiopathic intracranial hypertension, seek medical care right away.

-Headache and pulsatile tinnitus can also be caused by severe high blood pressure.
+Headache and pulsatile tinnitus can also be caused by high blood pressure.
 Blood pressure is the force of blood against blood vessel walls.
-Severe high blood pressure, defined as a reading of at least 180 millimeters of mercury (mm Hg) over 120 mm Hg (written as 180/120), raises the risk of heart attack and stroke.
+High blood pressure, also called hypertension, is defined as a reading of at least 130 millimeters of mercury (mm Hg) over 80 mm Hg (written as 130/80) or higher.
+Half of people with lupus have high blood pressure.

 Connect With Others Who Understand